 - Working in Crises and Conflict

 The current food aid system was created in 1954 when the U.S. had a great agricultural commodity surplus and shipping it abroad was the best approach to feeding hungry people.
 But the world has changed.
 Despite urgent human need, the amount of food aid we ship has decreased by 64 percent over the last decade, largely because of rising costs.
-Meanwhile, the number of recorded disasters around the world has risen by 200 percent.
+Meanwhile, the number of recorded disasters around the world has risen drastically in the last 30 years.

 Other Associated Costs: Office of Food for Peace Administrative Costs

 Ocean Freight: Cost to ship from the U.S. to port of entry;